C-PONS-DEV/contact_webpage/README.md

     - In a terminal: cd Desktop && git clone https://github.com/C-PONS-DEV/website_base

-    - Open the contact.php with a web browser
+    - Open the index.html with a web browser not in localhost for sending the mail

 Features :